TuxVinyards/qqX/README.md

 ### Not just a text interface

 Less can be more.
-By using the same, simple and well-known scripting language that is used by quickemu, qqX is able to achieve complete quickemu script absorption and modding.

 ![new -vm-selector-qqX](https://github.com/TuxVinyards/qqX/assets/3956806/42a4b480-4d7d-47fe-91f5-0069fa1511a8)

+qqX uses the same well-known scripting language that is used by quickemu.

-qqX goes far beyond being a simple front-end that is restricted to the basic quickemu API.
-Anything within quickemu can be easily pulled, shaped and improved.
+And anything within quickemu can be easily taken, shaped and improved.

 ### Install the latest ISO's at the click of a mouse